JakeLokkesmoe/CSSEHubShellClient/Readme.md

 You will be prompted for your username and password.
 Then you will be punched into CSSE Hub.

+### Required Packages
+Logging into IO requires [sshpass](http://sourceforge.net/projects/sshpass/) to be install on your machine.

 ## Features
 Right now, all it can do is punch in to the CSSE Hub.
 (But only into SE Project II)